tori29umai0123/RealTimeScreen/README_en.md

 - `lora_strength`: Strength of LoRA effect.
 About 1.4 might be good for style LoRA.
 - `prompt`: Prompt
 - `negative_prompt`: Negative prompt
-- `character_check`: Checks for the presence of copyrighted characters (updated every 5 minutes).
 - `nsfw_check`: Checks if the content being generated is Not Safe For Work (NSFW).
 If it is NSFW, a completely black image is generated.
 - `copy_key`: Key to copy the generated image to the clipboard (default "P")
 - `monitor_key`: Key to reset the capture screen (default "ctrl+m")